-This guide should be considered in conjunction with the applicable legislation, in particular the "Rules for Participation" ("RfP") and the "model Grant Agreement" ("GA").
+This guide should be considered in conjunction with the applicable legislation, in particular the "Rules for Participation" ("RfP") and the "EC model Grant Agreement" ("ECGA").
 These official documents prevail over any statement contained in this guide.
+It is clear that any other legislation that applies must also be respected, for example the provisions of the State aid framework.

 Where possible, reference is made throughout this guide to the relevant articles.
-Most of the provisions referred to in this guide are part of Annex II of the Grant Agreement (thus, a reference such as "Article II.30 of GA" refers to Article 30 of Annex II of the Grant Agreement).
+Most of the provisions referred to in this guide are part of Annex II of the EC Grant Agreement (thus, a reference such as "Article II.30 of ECGA" refers to Article 30 of Annex II of the EC Grant Agreement).
 However, for certain types of FP7 projects, more specific IPR provisions may be found in Annex III, such as the ones applicable to research actions for SMEs or for SME associations.
 In specific cases, "special clauses" may also be included in Article 7 of the core grant agreement; a list of all such clauses is available.

-Moreover, Frontier research actions (conducted under the European Research Council - ERC) do not rely on the Grant Agreement but on a separate "ERC Grant Agreement", referred to as ERC-GA in this guide.
+Moreover, Frontier research actions (conducted under the European Research Council - ERC) do not rely on the EC Grant Agreement but on separate "ERC Grant Agreements", referred to as ERC-GA in this guide.
+Similarly, Marie Curie actions, do not rely on the EC Grant Agreement but on separate Marie Curie Grant Agreements.

-PARTICIPANTS AND THIRD PARTIES 1.
+2. PARTICIPANTS AND THIRD PARTIES